cnatsis/tlc-nyc-trip-data-collector/README.md

 ## Scope

-This project is used to automatically download all files that are uploaded to the TLC Trip Record Data.
+This project is used to automatically download all files that are uploaded to the Taxi and Limousine Commission (TLC) Trip Record Data for taxi trips in New York City.

 ## Run